 How Does CBT Work?

 CBT’s core dogma is that thoughts lead to behaviors.
-According to CBT, individuals carry certain beliefs about themselves, others, and the future.
+According to CBT, individuals carry certain beliefs about themselves, others, and the world.
 This leads them to think automatically in distressing situations.
 Many of these automatic thoughts are negative, maladaptive, or generally unhelpful.

 For example, CBT states that many unhealthy behaviors are rooted in cognitive distortions.